ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_station/readme_obs_insitu_xmldatamart_en.md

 TYPE_PC_YYYYMMDD_L.xml

-where:
+where :

-* TYPE: string indicating the summary type.
+* TYPE : String indicating the summary type.
 Could be one of those 3 types: [hourly | today | yesterday].
 See Description below for more information.
-* PC: indicates the 2 letter provincial code in lower case.
+* PC : Indicates the 2 letter provincial code in lower case.
 See above for the values.
-* YYYYMMDDHH: Observations date.
+* YYYYMMDDHH : Observations date.
 HH is present only in 'hourly' product type.
-* L: 1 letter indicating the language of the file.
-Can be one of the values:
+* L : 1 letter indicating the language of the file.
+Can be one of the values :
     * f (French)
     * e (English)

-Examples of file name:
+Examples of file name :

 * hourly_ab_2010030517_e.xml
 * today_mb_20100306_e.xml